 This section describes the annotations that are used to define properties of the graphical user interface.

 The preferredView annotation defines the default view when selecting the class.
 The is a String literal where "info" means class documentation (“information”), "diagram" means diagram view, "icon" means icon view, and "text" means Modelica source code (“text”).
+If not specified the default view is tool-specific.

 [A tool may display such classes in special ways.
 For example, the description texts of the classes might be displayed instead of the class names, and if no icon is defined, a special information default icon may be displayed in the package browser.]